 This whimsical s’mores cake elevates that classic campfire fix to superstardom.
 It’s made with two layers of brown sugar cake that are smothered with bittersweet chocolate frosting and topped with graham cracker crumbs and marshmallow topping.
 Certain to satisfy—with no panic about unexpected campfire pyrotechnics.–Angie Zoobkoff

-- For the brown sugar cake
+For the s'mores cake

-- Unsalted butter, at room temperature, for the cake pans
+- Unsalted butter at room temperature, for the cake pans

-- 2 1/2 cups all-purpose flour, plus more for the pans
+- 2 1/2 cups all-purpose flour plus more for the pans

 - 1 1/2 cups granulated sugar

 - 1 teaspoon baking soda

 - 1/3 cup packed light brown sugar

 - 2 sticks (8 oz) unsalted butter melted and cooled, or 1 cup (237 ml) vegetable oil

 - 3/4 cup full-fat plain yogurt (not Greek yogurt)